usmanity/tools/README.md

 # tools

 Small tools and scripts to help with everyday tasks.

 Instructions for each script should be included inside itself.

-**fin**
-The `fin` directory contains finance related tools, please note that these are created for fun not profit so they might have mistakes in them.
+### Setup

+Update path if you'd like to run these without being in the directory.

+`export PATH="$HOME/github/tools:$PATH"`